gettalong/hexapdf/man/man1/hexapdf.1.md

 `input2.pdf` and `input3.pdf` into it.
 In the second case an empty PDF file is used for merging the pages from the three given input files into it; the resulting output file will not have an meta data or other additional data from the first input file.

+`hexapdf modify -f odd.pdf -f even.pdf --interleave combined.pdf`

+Page interleaving: Takes alternatly a page from `odd.pdf` and `even.pdf` to create the output file.
+This is very useful if you only have a simplex scanner: First you scan the front sides, creating `odd.pdf`, and then you scan the back sides, creating `even.pdf`.
+With the command the pages can be ordered in the correct way.

 `hexapdf modify -f input.pdf -i 1-5,7-10,12-e output.pdf`